quux00/mybatis-koans/README.md

 Learn:

-* How to insert into multiple tables from a chain of related objects
+* How to use a TypeHandler to insert into a table where its mapped domain object depends on other domain objects
 * How to insert null values into a nullable columns in the database

 ---

 # A Note on Solutions

 As noted above, my answers are in the completed-koans directory.
-For many koans, there are probably many ways to make it worth (even within the constraints I set in order to exercise some feature of MyBatis).
+For many koans, there are probably many ways to make it work (even within the constraints I set in order to exercise a given feature of MyBatis).
 If you have an alternative answer that you think is better or just as good and will help others see the possibilities, feel free to send it to me (or send a pull request) and I can add those to the repo.

 ---